purtuga/esm-webpack-plugin/README.md

 # FAQ

+## When using the generated ESM library, un-used exports are not removed from final output (not three-shaken)

+This is, unfortunately, a drawback and limitation of this plugin.
+This plugin does not change how the code is bundled or structured by webpack and only adds `export` statements to the end of file in order to enable its use via ES6 `import`.
+Because of that, tree-shaking is not possible - all code is already bundled and stored using webpack's internal structure.
+The ability to possibly support tree-shaking can only truly be supported when webpack itself introduces support for generating ESM output targets.

+My advice is to use the generated ESM modules at runtime when no build/bundling pipeline exists on a project and to `import` source directly (if that is coded as ESM) when a pipeline does exists.

 ## Uncaught SyntaxError: Identifier 'MyLibrary' has already been declared

 Where `MyLibrary` is the same name as the `output.library` value in your `webpack.config.js` file.